dberri/bc-data-table/README.md

 [Demo](http://bc-data-table.s3-website-us-west-2.amazonaws.com)

 It was deployed to an AWS S3 Bucket set as a static website host using the aws-cli.
+It uses Firebase's Firestore cloud as its database.

 ## Approach